The internet is fundamentally broken.

 Accepting the obvious

-First, we must acknowledge the unpleasant truth: there is no quick fix.
+First, acknowledge the unpleasant truth: there is no quick fix.
 Security is not a feature to be bolted on after launch; it is a mindset, a discipline, and a budget item that competes poorly with shiny new apps and quarterly profits.
 Anyone promising a “secure internet in six months” is either deluded, lying, or hoping to sell you a consultancy package.
 Acceptance, at least, costs nothing.

 Building things to last

 Historically, we have treated digital infrastructure as ephemeral.
-IoT devices with permanent vulnerabilities, legacy protocols held together with hope and glue, software libraries maintained by single volunteers with full-time jobs — these are the hallmarks of our civilisation.
+IoT devices with permanent vulnerabilities, legacy protocols held together with hope and glue, software libraries maintained by single volunteers with full-time jobs, these are the hallmarks of our civilisation.

 Fixing incentives